smb374/my-async-rs/book/src/layer/trd/work_stealing.md

     Close,
 }
 ```

 - The injector is a channel used in SPMC condition.
-- The injector here will not perform any scheduling stategy (first comer takes first), as we uses Work-Stealing strategy.
+- The injector here will not perform any scheduling strategy (first comer takes first), as we use Work-Stealing strategy.
 - Channels used:
   - `inject_sender`, `inject_receiver`: Injector.
   - `notifier`, Worker `rx`: Broadcast `Message` to workers.
     - Either shutdown or wake the workers up to get new tasks
   - Worker `task_tx`, `task_rx`: Channel for waking up tasks. `task_tx` is copied to the waker.
-- Worker `worker` ringbuf is designed to have the Work-Stealing function.
+- Worker `worker` ring buffer is designed to have the Work-Stealing function.
   - It's capable of `push`, `pop`, and create a stealer for other workers to steal task from it.
   - The stealers are created on scheduler init and uses a `Arc` guarded slice for access.
-- The `wait_group` is used to synchronize the each Worker at shutdown phase.
+- The `wait_group` is used to synchronize each Worker at shutdown phase.

 ## Scheduler implementation

 ```rust
 impl Scheduler for WorkStealingScheduler {
     fn init(size: usize) -> (Spawner, Self) {